Adarsh121005/T-shirts-E-commerce-web-app/README.md

 It is a E-commerce web application developed using React js, Node js, MongoDb and Express.
 It is fully functional with different views for admin and user and also integrated with payment gateways for checkout.
 It is deployed to heroku and you can check it out using the link given below.

-## Note :

-These are recommended Login details for accessing into web.
-# For Admin Login use Email as admin@gmail.com and password as 123456 .

-# For Admin Login use Email as user@gmail.com and password as 123456 .

 ## Features:
 1. HomePage